Do Men Who Are Friends With A Cheater Cheat Too?

 - How a man’s character plays a role in his cheating tendencies

 - What should you do if your guy is friends with a cheater

 My guy has two groups of friends.
 The first group is nice, fun guys that are family-oriented and career-focused.
-The second group are single guys that love partying, womanizing and going to strip clubs.
-Of course it’s the single guys that are always calling him to go out, planning trips to Vegas and encouraging him to not settle down.
+The second group is single guys that love partying, womanizing, and going to strip clubs.
+Of course, it’s the single guys that are always calling him to go out, planning trips to Vegas, and encouraging him to not settle down.

 There’s some super-important information left out of your email, my friend.